Saturday, May 9, 2020

 [6] --http://news.bbc.co.uk.com Retrieved November 5, 2001.

-[5] Friedreich Schleiermacher, On the Christian Religion (1768-1834).
+[7] Friedreich Schleiermacher, On the Christian Religion (1768-1834).
 Seers of the Infinite have ever been quiet souls.
 They abide alone with themselves and the Infinite, or if they do look around them, grudge to no one who understands the mighty word his own peculiar way.
-By means of this wide vision, this feeling of the Infinite, they are able to look beyond their own sphere.
+By means of this wide vision, this feeling of the Infinite, they can look beyond their own sphere.
 There is in religion such a capacity for unlimited many-sidedness in judgment and in contemplation, as is nowhere else to be found ...
 Religion is the natural and sworn foe of all narrow-mindedness and of all one-sidedness ...
-The man who only thinks methodically, and acts from principle an design, and will accomplish this or that in the work, un-avoidably circumscribes himself, and makes everything that does not forward him an object of antipathy.
+The man who only thinks methodically, and acts from principle and design, and will accomplish this or that in the work, un-avoidably circumscribes himself, and makes everything that does not forward him an object of antipathy.
 Only when the free impulse of seeing and of living is directed towards the Infinite and goes into the Infinite, is the mind set in unbounded liberty.

 2 comments: